-At Mirage Surf we seek local adventures beyond the famous waves.
-Discover what other day trips and excursions we offer, explore the hidden corners and lesser known secrets of the Morocco dessert with us!
+At Mirage Surf Camp we seek local adventures beyond the famous Morocco waves.
+Discover what other day trips and excursions we offer, explore the hidden corners and lesser known secrets of the dessert with us!

 Take an alternative adventure for a day and explore Paradise Valley, located just 30km from Agadir.
 Experience cliff jumping, swimming holes, hiking, while surrounded by palm trees and archaic rock formations.
 The vast valley in the middle of the desert with its bright blue waters, lush palm trees and high cliffs no wonder carries the name Paradise.
 The longer you stay, the more wondrous it gets.
-A day trip to Paradise Valley can be substituted for a day of surfing when you get tired or the waves are not perfect.
+A day trip to Paradise Valley Morocco can be substituted for a day of surfing when you get tired of the waves.

 Horse or Camel Riding